Commentary: Why Focusing on Diversity Numbers Won't Really Make Companies More Inclusive

 Moreover, diversity and inclusion efforts only work when they are integrated into the core of an organization’s strategy, not siloed away from the center, deprioritized as needed to drive financial results, or tacked on as an extracurricular.
 Moving the needle on diversity and inclusion requires deliberate planning, and expert execution—and like other business challenges, diversity and inclusion planning requires accountability.

 The CEO Action for Diversity and Inclusion, a 700-organization strong coalition committed to changing the diversity landscape in our workplaces and communities (of which I am co-founder), is working to drive that accountability.
-To do so, we are introducing, as the new CEO pledge commitment, a promise by signatories to present or review diversity and inclusion plans with their Boards of Directors starting this year.
+To do so, we are introducing, as the new CEO pledge commitment, a promise by signatories to present or review diversity and inclusion plans with their boards of directors starting this year.

 By presenting such targeted plans to their respective boards, participating CEOs will be underscoring their commitment to real change in their organizations, opening themselves to valuable input from the wisest stewards of their businesses, and ultimately receiving increased support from the organization as a whole to put plans into action.
 The CEOs that present these plans are also putting into place a mechanism which holds them accountable to their employees to make the workplace better for all.